The 5 Reasons Why Every Doctor Needs Specula in Different Sizes

 Vaginal specula have existed in some shape or form since the early Roman times.
 During archaeological excavations, several bronze specula were found among the ruins of Pompeii.
 Thomas Graves is credited with producing the modern-day speculum design in 1870.
 Graves tweaked an earlier design created by the controversial “Father of Modern Gynecology”, James Marion Sims.
 Today, Graves’ design remains largely unchanged.

 Specula are used by doctors during exams and procedures to open up the vaginal canal.
 While it’s normal for the patient to feel pressure while a speculum is in place, it should never be painful or pinch.
 To provide comfortable care, doctors must use the correct size speculum.
-There is a range of sizes on the market today, suitable for every woman and every procedure.
+There are a range of sizes on the market today, suitable for every woman and every procedure.

 The five factors that affect specula size selection are childbearing status, sexual activity, age, anatomical differences, and the type of procedure being performed.
 Clinicians should keep all of these factors in mind when selecting the right size specula for their patients.